Tesla recalls more than 817,000 vehicles over seatbelt chime issue, which it will address remotely

 Earlier this week The Washington Post reported that NHTSA was looking into a sharp increase in owner complaints over alleged “phantom braking,” where the vehicles suddenly slow due to perceived hazards detected by its perception systems.
 Tesla switched from a radar and camera system to a camera-based system in the middle of last year.

+On Thursday U.S. Sens.
+Edward J. Markey (D-Mass.) and Richard Blumenthal (D-Conn.) issued a joint statement raising concerns about the phantom braking issue.

+“Although automated driving and driver assistance systems have the potential to enhance safety, they must be implemented with strong safeguards that will ensure our cars follow the rules of the road and drivers are fully engaged,” they said.
+"We commend NHTSA for its ongoing work to investigate the situation and urge it to continue taking all appropriate action to protect all users of the road.”

-The issue with the seatbelt chimes has not led to any known injuries or deaths, according to the recall report.
-And when vehicles exceed 22 kilometers-per-hour, or around 13.7 mph, the seatbelt warning will still chime, the report said.
-Meanwhile a visual seatbelt reminder continues to work properly, it said.
+The issue with the seat belt chimes has not led to any known injuries or deaths, according to the recall report.
+And when vehicles exceed 22 kilometers-per-hour, or around 13.7 mph, the seat belt warning will still chime, the report said.
+Meanwhile a visual seat belt reminder continues to work properly, it said.